Build Student Mastery.

 Navigate Texas FAQs

-The consumable Student Resource Book is essential because it gives students an interactive, hands-on way to engage with lessons.
-Activities are tied directly to the structured lesson cycle, and students are prompted to wait for teacher guidance before beginning, ensuring instruction drives the experience.
+An essential part of the program is a consumable Student Resource Book, which gives students interactive ways to engage with lessons.
+Activities are tied directly to the structured lesson format.
 By writing directly in the book, students take greater ownership of their learning and actively participate in lessons.
 Research consistently shows that handwriting increases memory retention and deepens learning compared to typing.
 Studies using high-density EEG scans demonstrate that handwriting engages more widespread and interconnected brain networks, particularly those tied to memory and sensory processing.
 Large-scale meta-analyses confirm that handwritten note-takers consistently outperform typists across both immediate and delayed assessments.
 In short, writing by hand supports deeper processing, strengthens literacy skills, and makes learning “stick” in ways typing does not.

 Yes—teacher support is at the core of Navigate Texas.
 The program’s design ensures that Tier I, Review and Reteach, and Active Learning lessons are fully developed with all necessary resources, allowing teachers to focus on lesson internalization and classroom delivery rather than extensive prep work.
 Teacher-facing content videos provide quick access to background knowledge and refreshers on key topics, strengthening teacher confidence and expertise.
 Additionally, the Partnerships and Instruction Team offers professional learning opportunities tailored for both teachers and school leaders, ensuring that educators feel supported every step of the way.